Vietnam at a glance

 Accommodation in Vietnam

-The vast majority of accommodations are considered to be very stylish and full of character, of which homestay is one form of accommodation you have to get yourself into.
+The vast majority of accommodations are considered very stylish and full of character, of which homestay is one form of accommodation you have to get yourself into.
 They are not only a place to crash after a long day exploring, but are experience itself.
-Most places have English-speaking staff and they accept both cards and cash.
+Most places have English-speaking staff, and they accept both cards and cash.

 Shopping in Vietnam

 It is no exaggeration that Vietnam is one of those shopping paradises.
-There is a whole range of shopping activities that you could take part in, which not only serve your craving for shopping but also offer insight into the country’s culture.
+There is a whole range of shopping activities that you could take part in, which serve your craving for shopping and offer insight into the country’s culture.
 You could wander around the local open-markets to embrace the vibrance and dynamic energy of the street business culture of the Vietnamese, or opt for a less hustle and bustle shopping vibe in the shopping malls.
 A new breeze of shopping experience that is enjoyed by the millennials is the flea-markets, which are often held on weekends gathering the participation of local clothing and handicraft brands.
 Each market in Vietnam brings the characteristics and colors of the local community here.
-Going to the market, not only for shopping, but it is a journey to discover the local culture.
+Going to the market is not only for shopping, but it is also a journey to discover the local culture.

 For great trips, convenience stores are a good choice for you.
 There are many convenience stores in Vietnam, especially in big cities as Ho Chi Minh City, Hanoi, and Da Nang, which have almost everything you need.
 There are many well-known brands such as 7-Eleven, Vinmart, FamilyMart, and Cycle K. Therefore, if you need food or necessities, convenience stores are a quick choice.